 - Serve grilled shrimp on top of these cheesy grits for a quick version of Shrimp and Grits.

 - Instead of serving Instant Pot Short Ribs over mashed potatoes or polenta, use these cheesy grits as the base--delicious!

 - Serve homemade cheese grits with any dish that has a lot of juices to soak up.
 Just like rice or mashed potatoes, grits pair well with saucy dishes.

 If you enjoyed this recipe for homemade cheesy grits, I would love for you to leave a comment and review below.

-- 4 cups chicken stock or vegetable broth * See notes
+- 4 cups low-sodium chicken stock, vegetable broth, or water *see notes

-- 1 cup stone-ground grits not instant grits
+- 1 cup stone-ground white or yellow grits not polenta or instant grits

 - 1 cup extra-sharp cheddar cheese shredded

 - In a medium saucepan, bring the liquid of your choice to a boil over medium-high heat.

 - Once boiling, add the garlic and slowly whisk in the grits.
 Reduce the heat to low and cover the pan with a tight-fitting lid.
 Remove the lid every couple of minutes to give the mixture a good whisk, which will prevent lumps from forming.
 Cook until the grits are tender and the liquid is mostly evaporated.
 This will take about 20-25 minutes.
 If your liquid evaporates before your grits are tender, add in ¼ cup more liquid if needed.